hyman-m/tinyrpc/README.md

 ```
 we need to define our services.

-Finally, under the path of the project, we create a file named `main.go`, the code is as follows:
+Finally, under the path of the project, we create a file named `main.go`, the code is shown below:
 ```go
 package main